Highlights for procarbazine

 - medicines to numb skin or other tissue during procedures

 - tyramine in some foods and drinks; ask your dietician for a complete list of foods to avoid

 How to Use procarbazine

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
-Do not stop taking except on your doctor's advice.\n\nTalk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for selected conditions, precautions do apply.
+Do not stop taking except on your doctor's advice.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Protect from light.
 Keep container tightly closed.
 Throw away any unused medicine after the expiration date.